Step 4: Simple layout: First GDSII¶

 - shape_bus just by using an array of coordinates.

 - shape_ring, a circle using

-Now we must transform the freshly defined shapes to layout elements which are objects on a GDSII layer.
+Now we must transform the newly defined shapes to layout elements which are objects on a GDSII layer.
 There are different ways of doing this.
 Here we chose to use

 Pathswhich are lines of a given width along a certain shape on a layer.

 - layer: This is the GDSII layer (in fact a Process Purpose Layer).

 - shape: refers to the shape used.